 - Assigning tasks to individual team members

-- Giving updates on the projects progress to the upper management
+- Giving updates on the progress of the project to the upper management

 2. Project Sponsor